agataczerwinska-cmd/chile_comparison_renewable_energy_adoption/README.md

 Brazil and Colombia lean heavily on hydroelectric power (60-75% of their grid).
-Argentina relies primarily on gas (~55%), reflecting its substantial domestic natural gas reserves (notably Vaca Muerta). **Chile stands out for having the most diversified electricity mix** of the five — meaningful contributions from hydro, solar (~17%), and wind (~10%), alongside continued coal and gas use.
+Argentina relies primarily on gas (~55%), reflecting its substantial domestic natural gas reserves (notably Vaca Muerta). **Chile stands out for having the most diversified electricity mix** of the five, with meaningful contributions from hydro, solar (~17%), and wind (~10%), alongside continued coal and gas use.

 ![Electricity mix 2022](latam_electricity_mix_2022.png)